Subscribe to Blog via Email

 Strategic writing probably has never been harder.
 It has to meet some of the more traditional measurements of quality, but it also has to perform.
 What’s the point of a fantastically written article when nobody reads it?
 Or nobody clicks calls to actions?
 Or at the very least it helps a brand stay top of mind?

 This article shares tips on how you can create strategic writing that drives results.
-If you want to get the text book on creating a content performance culture, please consider ordering my book on the topic here.

-To discuss the current state of strategic writing, I was joined by Sarah Mitchell of Typeset on the Business Storytelling Podcast.
+To discuss the current state of strategic writing, I was joined by Sarah Mitchell of Typeset on the Business Storytelling Show.
 Sarah and her team publish the annual State of Writing study to see what teams are doing and where they can improve.

 You can read the entire 2020 report here.